uzyovoys/zenbot/_pages/messengers/facebook.md

 Zenbot will subscribe your app to the page automatically and will be ready to catch text requests from users over your Facebook app.

-## Start message
+## Get Started Button
+You can enable "Get Started Button" in the bot\'s preferences to allow user to start your bot by pressing a special button the first time.
+This enables your bot to process some initial dialog with the user.

+Each time the user clicks this button your bot will receive some text input and can generate any response as for regular input.
+The default text command is **/start** but you can change it on the configuration page in Zenbot\'s web console.
+Thus you have to define `/start` (or any other) input pattern in your Botscript to handle this and generate some output.

+{% include note.html text="Note that you have to enable Get Started Button in the Zenbot'\s web console" %}

+[Read more](https://developers.facebook.com/docs/messenger-platform/thread-settings/get-started-button) about Get Started button in the Facebook Messenger documentation.

+## Send to Messenger button
-Each time a user presses "Start" button in the Messenger\'s client, your bot receives a "/start" message following by some _optional payload_.
+Each time the user presses "Send to Messenger" button of your bot on any website, your bot receives a **/start** message following by some _optional payload_.

-Thus you have to define `/start $Text` input pattern in your Botscript if your bot has to send some response to the user if she clicks "Start" button.
+Thus you have to define `/start $Text` input pattern in your Botscript if your bot has to send some response to the user if she clicks "Send to Messenger" button.
-In this case `$Text` variable will contain _optional payload_ passed by "Start" button\'s "ref" param.
+In this case `$Text` variable will contain _optional payload_ passed by "Send to Messenger" button\'s "ref" param.

-Please read more about this on [Send-to-Messenger Plugin](https://developers.facebook.com/docs/messenger-platform/plugin-reference/send-to-messenger) page.
+Please read more on [Send-to-Messenger Plugin](https://developers.facebook.com/docs/messenger-platform/plugin-reference/send-to-messenger) page.

+## Persistent Menu
+Your bot can provide a persistent menu which contains a set of useful text commands or links to external websites.
+This menu is always available to the user in the bottom left corner of Messenger\'s client.
+Once the user taps on one of the menu items, Messenger sends a text command to your bot or opens an URL of website.

+You can easily build such menu in Zenbot\'s web console.
+Just provide the Label and Payload of each menu item and click "Save menu" button.
+Note that you can drag and drop items to re-order them.

+IF the Payload of a menu item contains a text command, it will be sent to your bot once the user clicks on this menu item.
+Thus you have to define a corresponding input pattern in your Botscript to handle this text command.

 ## Test your Facebook bot
 Just open your app\'s Facebook page, click on "Messages" and send some messages.